MihaiElisei/transport-services/README.md

 Delivery and Transport Services is a company that offers delivery and transportation services for both individuals and other companies.
 These services consist of transporting various types of goods from small packages such as letters to large packages such as furniture or appliances.
 Our services are available throughout entire country of Ireland!

-The aim of this project is to create a website that presents the services of this company in an attractive and simple way for users to navigate on it.
+The aim of this project is to create a website that presents the services of a company in an attractive and simple way for users to navigate on it.

 Live version of the website: [Safe Transport](https://mihaielisei.github.io/transport-services/)